djgrant/react-quest/README.md

 > A resolver can be re-used in multiple quests without causing additional fetching or duplication in the store.

-### Asynchronous quests
+### Deferring fetching to the browser
 By default quests will attempt to resolve their data requirements whenever they are mounted, including on server render passes.
-To defer loading until the component set `async: true` in the options block:
+To defer loading until the component set `fetchOnServer: false` in the options block:

 ```js
 quest({